Embroider a Luggage Tag – How-tos & Tips

 COME TRAVEL WITH US

-If you’re ready to see the world, with hosts who know the countries, safety rules and language, come with Craftours and Sulky to Europe this September!
-We’re headed to Germany, Austria and Italy to see the sights, taste the food, feel the air and sew the crafts!
-(I’m teaching two hands-on workshops throughout the trip to commemorate your travels.)
+If you’re ready to see the world, with hosts who know the countries, safety rules and language, come with Craftours and Sulky to Europe this winter!
+We’re headed to Germany and Austria to see the sights, taste the food, feel the air and sew the crafts!
+(I’m teaching a hands-on workshop to commemorate our travels.)

 Looking for a bit of clarification.
 I learned of this blog post from today’s email from Sulky.
 In the email is a sale about 60 wt PolyLite thread and a link to this blog post, stating “Featured in the Embroider a Luggage Tag — How-tos & Tips.”
 This post, however, the supplies list contains, “Sulky 40 wt Poly Deco Thread.”
 Should I be using 60 wt or 40 wt thread?
 Thank you.